confluence/python-textbok/python_notes/Python_Basics.rst

           functions later in your program.
 Redefining variables (accidentally and on purpose) will be discussed in greater detail in the section about scope.

+Exercise 1
+^^^^^^^^^^

+Write down why each of the entries in the left column will raise a syntax error if used as an identifier.

+Solutions can be found at the end of the chapter.

 Flow of Control
 ---------------